Ericmuturimwangi/ERicmuturimwangi/README.md

 ## 🚀 About Me

--  Currently building: a **Truck Scheduling and Management Application** to streamline logistics and fleet operations.
+-  Currently building: an **Interstate Truck Drivers Platform** to streamline logistics and fleet operations.
 -  **Application Security Specialist** with a passion for building secure and scalable systems.
 -  I’m open to collaborate on open-source projects, especially in **Django, vue, cloud technoogies**
 -  Ask me about **Python, Django, Vue, Application Security and More :-)!**